basking-in-the-sun2000/solar-logger/README.rst

 -Huawei contains the inverter's registers, status constants

--fill_blanks takes the data from the inverter (influxdb) and writes daily summaries.
+-fill_daily_blanks takes the data from the inverter (influxdb) and writes daily summaries.
 It now uses the 5m data (logger_ds), unlike the equivalent in the main file use 30s data from that day

 -config.default has the constant values for your site.
 It copies this onto config.py if you don't have one

 -main is the code that runs all the time to gather and store data onto the database (influxdb)

+-supla_api is the api to the supla monitoring service (https://www.supla.org/en/)

+-utils is a library with support utilities

--grafana.json is the main dashboard for the logger
+-grafana_solar.json is the main dashboard for the logger

--status.json shows the historical values of the status registers
+-grafana_status.json shows the historical values of the status registers

+-solar.service.app has the values to set the logger as a service

 Setup